tLewisII/CoreData-hs/README.md

 ## Installation

-The easiest way to currently "install" CoreData-hs is to download the executable in the distribution folder.
+The easiest way to currently "install" CoreData-hs is to download the executable in the "distribution" folder.
 Or, if you want you can download and build it from the source.
 It is written in [Haskell](http://haskell.org), and you will need the ghc compiler to build the executable.

 ## Usage